weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ./cleanup.sh
 ~~~

-This script works even if something goes wrong while configuring the
+This script will work even if something has gone wrong while configuring the
-demonstration (e.g. if `setup.sh` didn't finish due to missing AWS
+demonstration (for example, if `setup.sh` didn't finish due to missing AWS
 permissions).
-If that was the case, `cleanup.sh` may output some errors when
+If this was the case, `cleanup.sh` may output errors while it is
-trying to destroy resources which weren't created, you can simply disregard
+trying to destroy resources, which weren't created.
+Simply disregard them.
-them.

 ##Manual Setup

-To manually reproduce what `./setup.sh` does
+To manually reproduce what `./setup.sh` does automatically:
-automatically:

 **1. Create the ECS cluster**